Midwife Negligence Leading To A Birth Injury Claims Guide – How Much Compensation Can I Claim?

 Have you been a victim of midwife negligence which caused birth injuries to your baby?
 Or are you a mother that was injured as a result of delivery room medical negligence, or a person over the age of 18, who sustained birth injuries due to negligence by a midwife?
 You could be entitled to make a midwife birth injury claim for thousands of pounds in compensation.
 Call Legal Expert today, to see if you are owed midwife negligence compensation.

-What are common birth injuries?
-Negligence in midwifery practice can lead to long term and permanent conditions such as Erb’s palsy, cerebral palsy, permanent brain damage,broken bones or fractured bones.
-In extreme cases broken or fractured bones or spinal injuries caused by negligence by maternity staff can lead to paralysis, or partial paralysis.
+Negligence in midwifery practice can lead to long term and permanent conditions such as Erb’s palsy, cerebral palsy, permanent brain damage, broken bones or fractured bones.
+In extreme cases broken or fractured bones or spinal injuries caused by negligence by maternity staff can lead to paralysis or partial paralysis.
 What are the causes of birth injuries?
 Incorrect use of forceps, or failing to notice distress in the foetus, or not realising that the foetus is deprived of oxygen (hypoxia) can all cause birth injuries.

 We will look at these common birth injuries in more detail below.

-Erb’s Palsy, also known as Obstetric Brachial Plexus Palsy, is a disability which can be caused by medical negligence.
+Erb’s Palsy, also known as Obstetric Brachial Plexus Palsy, is a disability that can be caused by medical negligence.
 It develops if the baby becomes stuck during birth after their head emerges but the shoulders get stuck.
 This position can damage key nerves in the brachial plexus, limiting the child’s mobility.
 Again this is an incurable disability, although it can be treated with physiotherapy.
-Unfortunately negligence on the part of a midwife, doctor or another medical professional can cause, or fail to prevent or worsen the child developing erb’s palsy.
-If your child has developed erb’s palsy due to midwife negligence, or another sort of medical negligence, you could be entitled to make a midwife birth injury claim worth tens of thousands of pounds or more.
-Remember, its about claim as much compensation as you can to ensure that going forward, your child can get the medical treatment they need and has the best quality of life.
-Call Legal Expert today, to see if you could be entitled to make a birth injury and trauma claim.

-These statistics on birth injuries to baby are from the Office of National Statistics.
+These statistics on birth injuries to babies are from the Office of National Statistics.

 - Children born to younger mothers experience a lower infant mortality rate.
 Infants born to mothers aged 20 or lower, experience 6.1 deaths per thousand live births, which is comparatively lower than the general sample of England and wales, which is 3.8 deaths per 1,000 live births.

-- In 2013, there was a total of 2,686 infant deaths (deaths of children aged under one year), a portion of which were due to medical complications caused by birth injuries.
+- In 2013, there was a total of 2,686 infant deaths (deaths of children aged under one year), a portion of which was due to medical complications caused by birth injuries.

 If you have experienced midwife negligence which led to birth injuries that harmed you or your child, or you are now an adult over the age of 18, who suffered a birth injury caused by midwife negligence as an infant, you could be entitled to claim midwife negligence compensation.